 - Schedule K-1 Form 1065

-Please be aware you will need to enter the Entity Information for this Schedule K-1 prior to including this Income information.
-You can also reference these IRS Partnership Instructions for additional information.
+*Please be aware you will need to enter the Entity Information for this Schedule K-1 prior to including this income information.
+You can also reference these IRS Partnership Instructions for additional details.

 Box 1 Ordinary Business Income (Loss): Report the amount as it is reported to you.
 Any loss should be reported as a negative amount in this and any other field stating income (loss).